 In Australia, you know that it is not uncommon for a company to go under.
 But you might not know that it is very rare for a company with bonds to go under.
 That is because they must grow a certain size before they can even tap into the bond market.

 Another risk is liquidity risk.
-But again, you always have a seller at maturity at price $100.
-And here at the ABX will always provide liquidity on the bonds I offer.
+But again, you always have a seller at maturity at a price of $100.
+And here at the ABE will always provide liquidity on the bonds I offer.

 The name of the game here is capital prevention.
 Because bonds have a maturity date, you always know you’ll get your capital back and is defensive compared to other investments.
 I may not do well with my Melbourne Cup calls, but I know I am always on the winner with bonds.